David Logan (basketball)

-David Kyle Logan (born December 26, 1982) is an American–born naturalized Polish professional basketball player for Scafati Basket of the Lega Basket Serie A (LBA).
+David Kyle Logan (born December 26, 1982) is an American–born naturalized Polish former professional basketball player.
+He played college basketball for the University of Indianapolis before playing professionally in Europe, Israel, South Korea and the NBA G League.

 High school and college career

 Logan attended North Central High School in Indianapolis, Indiana.

-Logan led the US college basketball in scoring averaging 28.6 points per game in his senior year at the University of Indianapolis.
-His performances earned him the NCAA II Player of the Year Award.
+Logan led US college basketball in scoring, averaging 28.6 points per game in his senior year at the University of Indianapolis.
+His performances earned him the NCAA Division II Player of the Year Award.
 He finished his collegiate career as the all-time leading scorer in Indianapolis with 2,352 points.

 Professional career

 Logan signed for the 2005–06 season with the Italian second division club Pallacanestro Pavia.
 In December 2005 he moved to Israel and signed with Hapoel MB9 Ramat Hasharon, playing under Miki Berkowitz.
 Logan averaged 15.4 points in 22 games.

 After that he went back to the US and played seven games for the Fort Worth Flyers in the NBDL.
 He finished the 2006–07 season playing for SKS Starogard in Poland.